 How long have you been with Brighton?

-I have been with Brighton for 4 months.
+I have been with Brighton for one year this June.

 What are the challenges of working in hospice care that you’ve faced or would like to shed light on?

 I have been a hospice nurse for six years.
 Even though I have grown in my hospice skills, every day is a new learning experience.
 It is important to have boundaries and to take care of yourself.
 The ones you love the most are sometimes sacrificed to give immediate care during crisis.
 It is important to have family support in my career decision in order to successfully provide this care.
 I know every day I give my heart to my patients and I have to also save some of myself for family and friends.
 It’s a careful balance that requires a team.
 It’s challenging wanting to be the “one to inspire” when so often I am “inspired.”

 What are your hopes for the hospice care / healthcare industry?

 The word “ hospice” is so frowned upon sometimes.
 I would love to see medical staff doctors become more skilled in teaching patient end of life and open to having these conversations early.
 It is always looked at as “death,” when hospice is actually more about living and learning to live with dignity in any end of life disease process.

 Having more free-standing hospice home care centers would benefit families who are unable to care for their loved one and don’t want to place into a nursing home.
 I think more community knowledge about hospice and hospice services would expand care centers.
 I would love to see more commercial coverage and community involvement in caring for the most vulnerable population.

 Is there anything else you would like to share?

 When I started at Brighton, our census in the Indianapolis area was around 25 patients.

 Today, almost one year later, we have doubled our census!